ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Office 365 retention policies assist with meeting these requirements by providing the following features:

-* Configure policies to proactively decide whether to retain content, delete content, or both retain and then delete the content
+* Configure policies to proactively decide whether to retain content, delete content, or both retain and then delete the content.
-* Apply a single policy to the entire organisation or just to specific locations or users
+* Apply a single policy to the entire organisation or just to specific locations or users.
-* Apply a policy to all content or just content meeting certain conditions, such as content containing specific keywords or specific types of sensitive information
+* Apply a policy to all content or just content meeting certain conditions, such as content containing specific keywords or specific types of sensitive information.

 When information is subject to a retention policy, end-users can continue to edit and work with the content as if nothing has changed because the content is retained in place, in its original location.
 But if someone edits or deletes content that is subject to the policy, a copy is saved to a secure location where it's retained while the policy is in effect.